 Why should we care?
 Because it has become a ritual for Premier League clubs to reach this phase of the competition.
 In recent years, two, three, even four teams from England have been part of the last eight.

 So it begs the question, what is going on?
 In my view there are a few good reasons for this.
-Read the rest of this entry »
+FULL POST

 The sacking of Andre Villas-Boas proves that Chelsea is still a rich man's plaything but fans of the club should be grateful that owner Roman Abramovich is still paying attention to his footballing toy instead of leaving it, forgotten and unloved, at the bottom of the cupboard.